 How to Use Royal Jelly

-Royal jelly is available in fresh, freeze-dried, or capsule form.
+Royal jelly is available fresh, freeze-dried, or in capsule form.
 It can be consumed directly or mixed into smoothies, teas, or skincare routines.

 3. Beeswax: A Versatile Wonder